codex-team/codex/docs/development.md

 In phpMyAdmin choose database for this site (codexdb) and open table `Users`.
 Find row with for your user and change `role` value from `1` to `3`.

-Changes will be applied in a 5 minutes because we use caching to reduce the database load.
-You can also clear cache by yourself restarting Memcached container.
+Changes will be applied in 5 minutes because we use caching to reduce the database load.
+You can also clear cache yourself by restarting Memcached container.

 ```
 docker restart codex_memcached_1